Ensak-Data-Mining-Groupe-1700/TPs/README.md

 ### Practical Exercise 7: DBSCAN Clustering Exercise
 Implement DBSCAN clustering to identify core samples of high density and expand clusters from them.

+### Practical Exercise 8: OPTICS Clustering with Mall Customers Dataset
+Explore advanced clustering techniques using the OPTICS algorithm to analyze customer data from a mall, focusing on discovering meaningful customer segments.